Green background

 Sustainability science is the bun: it integrates knowledge from natural and social sciences, engineering, policy, law, business, public health, humanities, and other disciplines to understand the broader social-environmental-technological systems.
 This understanding is critical to guide new technology innovations that improve the health and well-being of people, protect earth’s systems, and make our communities more sustainable, resilient and equitable.

 The President’s Research Excellence (PRE) Program Catalyst Grants seeks to support large cross- and interdisciplinary teams to pursue large-scale, high-impact research that addresses emerging or existing challenges of national and international societal importance in specific areas.
 These include technology-oriented domains, such as AI, machine learning, and digitized manufacturing, as well as specific sustainability topics in energy, food, transportation and human health.
 This is a perfect opportunity to support “hot dog and bun” style convergent research that integrates technology and sustainability science approaches.
 Catalyst Grants will provide up to $200,000 for an 18-24 month performance period.
 Two-page concept papers are due June 18.
-More details, including the areas of interest, can be found here.

 The Sustainability Institute is eager to help develop highly interdisciplinary “hot dog and bun” teams.
 If you have an idea or need help building a team, please reach out to me or any of the SI research program leaders.